 - 1. All passes must be from behind the line of scrimmage. - 2.
-Shovel passes are allowed. - 3.
+Shovel passes are allowed.
+A shovel pass looks like a forward pitch of the ball. - 3.
 The quarterback has a seven-second "pass clock."
 If a pass is not thrown within the seven seconds, the play is dead, the down is consumed and the ball is returned to the line of scrimmage.
 Once the ball is handed off, the 7-second rule is no longer in effect. - a.
-If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (no safety awarded).
+If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (no safety is enforced).